jbreeden/poach/README.md

 09/25/2014  06:15 PM             2,409 SimulatorEventHub.js
 ```

-You can see that all files ending in .js or .fxml were extracted from the jar, even if they're in subdirectories.
+You can see that all files ending in .js or .fxml were extracted from the jar,
+even if they're in subdirectories.

 `poach update` takes the name of your jar, and a ruby-style file glob (with support for **).
+(Note that this is a little incongruent with `poach extract`, which uses regexps.)
 It will then update the jar with all files on the file system matched by the provided glob.
-In the following example, I've repacked the equipment-simulator-gui app after making changes to the scripts.
+In the following example, I've repacked an app (the equipment-simulator-gui) after making
+changes to the scripts.

 ```
 C:\equipment-simulator-gui\dist>poach update equipment-simulator-gui.jar '**/*.{js,fxml}'